Posted on Aug 20, 2019 in Editorial.

 Every LifeTime memoir or autobiography allows that individual author to share their life story with their family and friends, and even though it won’t make them famous, it will leave a lasting legacy for future generations.

 Andrew kindly agreed to be filmed at our offices, and in his chat with our founder Roy Moëd, the finer points of the LifeTime Memoirs process were discussed.
 Andrew was most interested in the way LifeTime Memoirs separates the interviewer from the ghostwriter, as he considers this approach key to telling the story.

 Roy explained that each interviewer has been specially trained for their job and is there to help the author relate the stories, not in the quizzing manner of a journalist but rather like a friend who is listening to them.
 In addition, the interviewer also offers the author companionship.
 The ghostwriter then takes the recordings gathered by the interviewer and turns them into a manuscript that fundamentally both captures the author’s voice and ensures the content of the story is correct.
 With the use of digital recorders, scanners, and LifeTime’s sophisticated technology platform, the transfer of files and information is easily managed – however, the front end is a very different matter.

 “The platform and the process are very strict, but the front end is a human sitting with your mum.”

 You can watch the conversion in full in the video below:

-Ghostwriter Andrew Crofts had this to say about LifeBook, the private autobiography specialists:
+Ghostwriter Andrew Crofts had this to say about LifeTime Memoirs, the autobiography specialists:

-It was a real pleasure having Andrew with us for afternoon tea and we made sure he had a quick tour of the LifeBook barn, which is the production hub of every private autobiography created by LifeBook.
+It was a real pleasure having Andrew with us for afternoon tea and we made sure he had a quick tour of the LifeTime Memoirs barn, which is the production hub of every autobiography or memoir created by us.